David-VTUK/CKA-StudyGuide/LabGuideAnswers/Part-10-Installation-Configuration-Validation.md

 * Create a master node VM

 This is largely dependant on your infrastructure / lab.
-Three simple Ubuntu VM's will suffice in AWS/Azure/GCP/vSphere/etc
+Three simple Ubuntu VMs will suffice in AWS/Azure/GCP/vSphere/etc

 * Satisfy the prequisites